Skip to content

 Practical interpretation:

-• Raise w_recency when recent incidents or recent decisions should outrank older but still relevant entries.
+• Raise w_recency when recent incidents or recent decisions should outrank older entries with similar relevance.

-• Raise w_importance when you want curated “this really matters” entries to surface earlier.
+• Raise w_importance when you want curated “this really matters” entries to surface earlier among similarly relevant results.

 • Leave w_relevance at 1.0 unless you have a concrete reason to flatten the ranking.